coolcut/2020.fruechtl.me/journal/visual-changes.md

 ## Part 2 — Color is fun

 I didn't want to build another standard and simple website with a white background.
 I wanted to do something with color.
 In terms of inspiration, I have to mention the websites from [Laura Kalbag](https://laurakalbag.com) and [Tatiana Mac](https://tatianamac.com).
-Both websites are beautiful in their own way and use color in a characteristic style and create a unique experience.
+Both websites are beautiful in their own way using color in a characteristic style and create a unique experience.

 I wanted to do something similar, so I set out to create  different color themes for different areas of my website.
 To make this  extra challenging, I also set out to have them react for the dark/light  mode setting of the person visiting my website.